GiovanniL30/9472-Team4_C_MidAct02-Ant/README.md

-# README: Apache Ant Build Commands for Project 9472-Team4_C_MidAct02-Ant
+# Apache Ant Build Commands

 This project uses Apache Ant as a build tool to manage compilation, documentation generation, and execution of Java programs.
 Below are the available commands you can use with Ant.